M0JXD/.textadept-M0JXD/README.md

 My collection of things I use/modified for Textadept.
 There's:
 - My init.lua
 - A module for managing themes
+- A module for managing mnemonics between QT and GTK versions
 - A module for distraction free mode
 - A modified file_browser module
 - Two Ayu-like themes, ayu-light and ayu-evolve, which are made to match VSCode's highlighting better than the base16 ones.
 The dark one uses a pure black background and works well in 256 color terminals with textadept-curses.